vespa-engine/documentation/en/nearest-neighbor-search.md

 }
 </pre>
-In this case, hits retrieved by the nearest neighbor search operator are re-scored also using the `attribute(popularity)` is another rank-feature which reads the `popularity` field.
-The [ranking expression](ranking-expressions-features.html) combines the popularity with the `closeness(field, image_embedding)` rank-feature using multiplication.
+In this case, hits retrieved by the nearest neighbor search operator are re-scored also using the product's popularity as a signal.
+The value of the `popularity` field can be read by the `attribute(popularity)` rank-feature.
+The `second-phase` [ranking expression](ranking-expressions-features.html) combines the popularity with the `closeness(field, image_embedding)` rank-feature using multiplication.

 ## Indexing product data
 After deploying the application package with the document schema, one